Coherently amplifying photon production from vacuum with a dense cloud of accelerating photodetectors

-In order to test the validity of the approximate Hamiltonian (\ref{spinrwa}), the master equation (\ref{lindblad}) was solved numerically for the average photon number, considering both Hamiltonians (\ref{hamilton}) and (\ref{spinrwa}) in the case of a few TLSs.
-The single cavity mode approximation in Hamiltonian (\ref{hamilton}) is justified provided the approximate resonance condition $\Omega_m \approx \omega_c + \omega_d$ is satisfied~\cite{Wang}.
-This resonance condition also justifies the RWA Hamiltonian (\ref{spinrwa}), provided $|\lambda|\ll\omega_c,\,\omega_d$.
-Furthermore, even for relativistic motions with $\xi\lesssim 1$, using the approximate Hamiltonian $(\ref{spinrwa})$ in the master equation provides an accurate description of the average photon number dynamics.
-Finally, numerical simulations suggest that the average photon number dynamics is relatively insensitive to the phase $\phi_i$-dependencies of the TLSs center of mass motions.
+{\textbf{Analysis of the model}} The single cavity mode approximation in Hamiltonian (\ref{hamilton}) is justified provided the approximate resonance condition $\Omega_{\mathrm{m}} \approx \omega_{\mathrm{c}} + \omega_{\mathrm{d}}$ is satisfied~\cite{Wang}.
+This resonance condition also justifies the RWA Hamiltonian (\ref{spinrwa}), provided $|\lambda|\ll\omega_{\mathrm{c}},\,\omega_{\mathrm{d}}$.
+The advantage to working with the much simpler Hamiltonian (\ref{spinrwa}) is that the Lindblad master equation (\ref{lindblad}) can be solved numerically for up to 20 or so TLSs, while for the full, relativistic time-dependent Hamiltonian (\ref{hamilton}), numerically solving the Lindblad equation is only possible for less than around 10 TLSs before the computational run times become excessively long.
+It is noteworthy in this respect that using the approximate Hamiltonian $(\ref{spinrwa})$ in the master equation provides an accurate description of the average photon number dynamics even for relativistic TLS centre of mass motions with $\xi= \Omega_{\mathrm{m}} A /c\lesssim 1$ (see Supplementary Figure 1).
+Furthermore, for the assumed independent TLS damping, the average photon number dynamics is relatively insensitive to the phase $\phi_i$-dependencies of the TLSs' motions, justifying setting $\phi_i=0$ above (see Supplementary Figure 1).
 From now on, we will use Hamiltonian (\ref{spinrwa}) in the master equation (\ref{lindblad}).